ChromeUniverse/PythonBank/README.md

 # Python Bank, Inc.

-The goal of this branch is to switch database, ledger and log formats to CSV files using Python's built-in `csv` module.
+The goal of this branch is to switch database, ledger and log file formats from `.txt` to `.csv` using Python's built-in `csv` module.

+Check the "To-Do" below for a more comprehensive list of featuers to be added in this branch.

 Switching to CSV unlocks some cool features:
 * Easy creation and storage of extra data attributes for `User` objects